 “The Whole Scoop” is about food, fitness, medicine, and my own day-to-day experiences.
-You’ll find posts on healthy recipes, meal plans, science, workout ideas, pre-med advice, and probably some random stuff too.
-I love coming up with healthy versions of my favorite comfort foods, devising new ways to get more fruits and veggies into my diet, and occasionally stuffing my face with Nutella when an apple just won’t cut it!
-I believe in quick and easy, simple meals made with real ingredients.
-My goal in writing this blog is to combine my knowledge of medicine and science with my love for health and to inspire others to be the happiest and healthiest versions of themselves.
+You’ll find posts on healthy recipes, meal plans, science, workout ideas, pre-med advice, and probably some random things too.
+My goal in writing this blog is to prove to myself and others that a healthy and balanced lifestyle is both achievable and maintainable no matter how busy we are.
+I also want to combine my knowledge of medicine and science with my love for health to inspire others to be the happiest and healthiest versions of themselves.
 I hope you enjoy!
 And please feel free to comment on any of the posts to share ideas or just say hi!

 Here’s a little more about my history:

 Before medicine, my goal was to become a professional ballet dancer.
 I spent the majority of my life in tights and tutus doing tendus and practicing pirouettes.
-In high school, I studied ballet six days a week at a pre-professional ballet school in New York City.
+In high school, I studied ballet six days a week at a pre-professional ballet school.
 After high school, I spent a year dancing as a trainee with Pittsburgh Ballet Theatre.
 Ballet taught me a lot of things and made me who I am.
 It introduced me to nutrition, got me hooked on yoga and pilates, and even led to my desire to pursue medicine (lots of ballet training = lots of injuries = lots of doctors visits).
 After years of working through chronic injuries, I found myself becoming more interested in injuries and health issues than in the dancing that caused them.
-That’s what brought me to Stony Brook University.
+That’s what led me to my undergraduate career as a premed.